![[chris-barber.png|80]] I'm Chris, living in San Diego, from New Zealand, Australia, Stanford, and Santa Monica.

 > – my wife Nina

-I care about this because I think **the more people in the world that are excellent at making people feel seen and emotionally regulated, the more fun and cool the world is**.
+I think the better people are at making others feel seen and emotionally regulated, the more fun the world is.

 ### Decision Making